-Another study, "Accounting firms' managers and trainees' perceptions of managerial competencies required to manage diversity in Kwa-Zulu Natal, South Africa", notes that being skilled in managing diverse teams will contribute to lower staff turnover, greater employee satisfaction, improved productivity and reduced absenteeism.
-Therefore, enhancing the competence of leaders and managers in managing diverse teams is an area that is likely to contribute towards attracting and retaining a diverse demographic to the auditing profession and ensuring that employees have a positive diversity management experience.
-Furthermore, as suggested in an article on "Leadership competencies for managing diversity"ii, the prevalent leaders' styles in workplaces might be predictors of employees' diversity management experience within the organisation.
+Another study, "Accounting firms' managers and trainees' perceptions of managerial competencies required to manage diversity in Kwa-Zulu Natal, South Africa"i, notes that being skilled in managing diverse teams will contribute to lower staff Therefore, enhancing the competence of leaders and managers in managing diverse teams is an area that is likely to contribute towards attracting and retaining a diverse demographic to the auditing profession and ensuring that employees have a positive diversity management experience.
+Furthermore, as suggested in an article on "Leadership competencies for managing diversity"", the prevalent leaders' styles in workplaces might be predictors of employees' diversity management experience within the organisation.
 The results of this study also indicated that cultivating an engaging leadership style within an organisation could contribute to establishing a positive experience of diversity management.

-Research from "A study on competencies for managing workforce diversity: Evidences from multi-national enterprises in Switzerland" indicates the following key traits and abilities, across five domains, as being important for effectively managing diverse teams:
+Research from "A study on competencies for managing workforce diversity: Evidences from multi-national enterprises in Switzerland"iii indicates the following key traits and abilities, across five domains, as being important for effectively managing diverse teams: